Significant changes are presented in a changelog.

-The first phase of a season is the registration phase.
-At the end of the registration phase, the calibration stage takes place.
-Participation is optional and is intended to help new teams in particular to place themselves in a division early on according to their strength.
+The first phase of a season is the registration phase, which takes place towards the end of the registration phase.
+Participation is optional and is intended to help new teams in particular to place themselves in a division early on according to their skill level.

-Teams can get into Division 3 via the calibration stage at the most.
-Teams that are already qualified for Pro Division, Division 1, Division 2 or Division 3 are excluded from participation.
+Teams can get into Division 3 via the calibration stage at most.
+Teams that are already qualified for Division 1, Division 2 or Division 3 are excluded from participation.

 The successes from the previous season and the calibration stage determine the distribution to the different divisions.
 Teams that were disqualified in the previous season or did not participate in the previous season or the calibration stage of the current season will be placed in the Starter Division.

 In the group stage of Divisions 3-5, each group will consist of up to eight (8) teams.
 Groups are played in the so-called "Round Robin" format, where all teams play each other once in a "Two Games" format.

 Depending on the rank at the end of the group stage, teams in Divisions 3-5 can be placed as follows:

 - Playoffs to the next higher division